Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP)

 \subsection{Process Model}

-A process model for current and vehicle motion smooths available measurements by applying a prior, or regularizer.
 We use the vector $\vec x$ to describe the combined state space of the vehicle and current.
-The state vector, $\vec x$, includes the vehicle's velocity and position on a local Cartesian grid and the water's velocity.
-Moreover, it eschews the need to bin observations: $\vec x$ has vehicle kinematic entries at every time observed and current entries at every depth observed.
-We use a subscript to denote when selecting some subset of the state; e.g. $\vec x_\upsilon$ represents just the time-indexed vehicle components of the state (both position and velocity).
-In implementation, any subscript manifests as matrix multiplication.
-A complete list of this notation follows: \begin{enumerate} \item $\vec x_\upsilon$ Vehicle components \item $\vec x_c$ Current components \item $\vec x_{q}$ vehicle position components, one part of $\vec x_\upsilon$ \item $\vec x_{\dot q}$ vehicle velocity components, the other part of $\vec x_\upsilon$ \end{enumerate}
+The state vector includes the vehicle's velocity and position on a local Cartesian grid and the water's velocity.
+In avoiding binning observations, $\vec x$ has vehicle kinematic entries at all $n$ times an observation occurs and current entries at all $m$ depths an observation occurs.
+We use a subscript to denote when selecting some subset of the state; e.g., $\vec x_\upsilon$ represents just the time-indexed vehicle components of the state (both position and velocity).
+A complete list of this notation follows: \begin{enumerate} \item $\vec x_\upsilon \in \R{4n}$, vehicle components \item $\vec x_c \in \R{2m}$, current components \item $\vec x_{q}\in \R{2n}$, vehicle position components, one part of $\vec x_\upsilon$ \item $\vec x_{\dot q} \in \R{2n}$, vehicle velocity components, the other part of $\vec x_\upsilon$ \end{enumerate}

-The method does not account for compass measurements or model heading, leaving such items to preprocessing.
-Consequently, we can expect an additional 17m of error for every degree of uncorrected compass error and every kilometer traveled.
-Moreover, without an inertial measurement, we do not have a need for earth curvature terms; a local grid will not supply more than a .1\% error over the distances of a single dive between the 45th parallels.
-As a final note, the assumption that preprocessing handles vehicle and geodetic orientation gives us all measurements in cardinal directions.
-As such, the northerly and easterly components of our model comprise two non-interacting problems.
-When we specify a model term, we implicitly mean two terms: one for the northerly component, and one for the easterly component.

-In our initial model for $\mathrm{Pr}(\vec x)$, we use a standard Kalman smoother, the maximum likelihood estimator for a particle whose velocity obeys Brownian motion.
-This probability model gives a negative log-likelihood term of: